JS-codev/React/invest-calc/README.md

 - In order to pass the userInput values into `Results.jsx` component:
     - Move the `UserInput.jsx` component (`handleChange` and `userInput`) into the `App.jsx` component so that values can be passed into new created `Results.jsx` file
     - Move `import { useState } from 'react';` from `UserInput.jsx` to `App.jsx` also
+        - The reason for this move was to share the input data with Results.jsx, which is a sibling component.
+React best practices suggest lifting state up to the nearest common ancestor.
+Thus, I moved the state and handlers to App.jsx so both UserInput and Results could access and update shared data.
     - In `App.jsx`, update `<UserInput />` to `<UserInput userInput={userInput} onChange={handleChange} />` so that values in userInput / handleChange gets passed as a value to `Userinput.jsx` component

 - Create an `investment.js` file that has these 4 variables for calculation: